unforced/concrete/.concrete/guides/03-create-bump-concrete.md

 # Milestone 3: Create Bump Concrete

-This guide outlines the steps for creating the Bump Concrete template, which will serve as a specialized foundation for the Bump application.
+This guide outlines the steps for creating the Bump Concrete template, which will serve as a foundation for the Bump application.

 ## Objectives

 - Build on the vite-supabase concrete template
-- Customize for the specific needs of the Bump application
-- Incorporate application-specific requirements and features
-- Provide detailed guidance for implementing the Bump application
+- Prepare the template to receive user ideation input
+- Create a minimal structure that can be refined based on user vision

 ## Steps